-Through 2015, the State Comptroller reports that 311 projects have participated in the program, creating 12,321 operations jobs (plus an unreported number of construction and contract jobs), adding \$12.1 billion to school M&O tax rolls and \$31.7 billion to school debt tax rolls.
-Overall the Comptroller estimates the program has brought over \$80 billion in new investment to the state, creating a total of 50,300 jobs and adding \$2.0 billion in personal income.
+The State Comptroller reports 509 current and executed agreements made under the Chapter 313 program, with the numbers continuing to grow, adding 133 new applications in 2019.
+Through 2019, the program has created 9,116 qualifying jobs (plus an unreported number of construction and contract jobs), adding \$16.3 billion to school M&O tax rolls and \$63.7 billion to school debt tax rolls.
+Overall the Comptroller estimates the program has brought over \$134.2 billion in new investment to the state through 2019, creating a total of 56,200 jobs and adding \$2.5 billion in personal income.